 Level Three Skills:

-- Represent products of number up to 10×10 using arrays
+- Represent products of numbers up to 10×10 using arrays

 - Solve multiplication word problems in situations involving equal groups and arrays up to 20 involving quantities up to 100